-I’ve compared and recommended the $230 Wahoo ELEMNT Bolt over the slightly more expensive Garmin 530.
+I’ve compared and recommended the Wahoo Roam V2 or the Garmin 840.
 You can spend more on bigger units with color touch screens and other cool functions but you don’t need them to train well.

 * Power meter – While you can train based on your rate of perceived exertion (RPE) or heart rate, using a power meter is by far a more effective way to produce results.
 I explain why in this post.

-Most cycling enthusiasts need only spend $350 to $500 for a good power meter that is built into your pedal (reviews and recommendations here) or your crank arm (here).
-Here again, you can spend more on added functionality but you really don’t need more than a single-sided solution as I explain here.
+Most cycling enthusiasts need only spend US$250 to $500 for a good power meter that is built into your pedal (reviews and recommendations here) or your crank arm (here).
+Here again, you can spend more on added functionality, but you really don’t need more than a single-sided solution as I explain here.

 * Indoor trainer – If you are a true enthusiast, you’ll likely ride 4-6 days a week year-round.
 For most of us, that means spending a fair amount of time riding indoors.
 Without changes in terrain and the distractions of cars and traffic lights or the limitations that cold or lousy riding weather can bring, indoor training can be the most time-effective and productive way to train and you’ll need a stationary trainer to do it.

 Indoor trainers start at $150-$300 for a set of rollers or fluid trainer where you put your bike and power meter on or in the trainer.
-At the other end of the price spectrum are smart trainers and smart bikes that can cost several thousand dollars and will give you very precise, effective, and life-like training solutions.
+At the other end of the price spectrum are smart trainers and smart bikes that can US$500 to $1300 but will give you very precise, effective, and life-like training solutions.

 What you actually need will depend on how much time you plan to ride inside, how much refinement you want, and how much money you have to spend.
-DC Rainmaker does a good job of laying all of this out here.
+DC Rainmaker does a good job of laying all of this out.

-If you can afford it, my take is that you should plan to spend somewhere between $750 and $1200 for a smart, direct-drive trainer.
+If you can afford it, my take is that you should get a smart, direct-drive trainer.
 It will be money well spent if you want to go faster and commit to using it, far more so than a new wheelset or almost any other major purchase you can make.

 There’s a lot of technology that goes into these trainers and I would stick with the leading brands Wahoo, Saris, Elite, and Taxc.
-Finding them in stock can be a big challenge these days but you’ll have the best luck (and support the site) using these links to the trainer category pages at recommended stores Competitive Cyclist and Planet Cyclery in the US and Merlin and Wiggle in the UK and Europe.
+You’ll have the best luck (and support the site) using these links to the trainer category pages at recommended stores Competitive Cyclist and Planet Cyclery in the US and Merlin in the UK and Europe.